SDU-eScience/UCloud/storage-service/native/README.md

 Contains the owner and group of the file.

 A lookup is always performed from UID and GID.
 If the GID lookup fails `"nobody"` is returned.
-A UID not resolving is a fatal error.
+A UID not resolving is a FATAL error.

 #### `PATH`: Path